-Undergraduate Degree: University of Cincinnati-Main Campus - Current Undergrad, B.S.
-Biology(Bio-medical Science) and Math(minor)
+Undergraduate Degree: University of Cincinnati-Main Campus - Bachelor of Science, Biomedical Sciences

-Health & Fitness, nutrition, all sports, cooking, hiking, and camping
+Health & Fitness, nutrition, all sports, helping others, hiking, and camping.

 Anatomy & Physiology